Skip to content

 ) -> list[dict]

-BFS over outgoing causal edges only — traces forward from cause to effects.
-Useful for "what does this entity cause?" queries.
+BFS over outgoing causal edges — traces forward from cause to effects.
+Useful for "what does this actor or event lead to?" queries.

 get_incoming_causal()